homeowmorphism/magic-tmux-box/README.md

 ## Acknowledgements

 This code was written in the company of [Wesley Aptekar-Cassels](https://github.com/WesleyAC) during my retreat at the [Recurse Center](https://github.com/recursecenter).
+Thank you Wesley for having infinite patience to my infinite questions!